-In Chapter 2, Lydia White relies on the problem of learning and the poverty of the stimulus argument to posit an innate language faculty.
+Using this resource, Lydia White relies on the problem of learning and the poverty of the stimulus argument to posit an innate language faculty.
 What other explanation might there be, other than innateness, for problems White discusses?
 Write 1 to 2 pages APA format.

-- Read chapters 6 and 7 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.
+- Examine resource lists 6 and 7 - Answer and Discussion Activity- Answer week #1 instructor posted online question by Tuesday. - Reflect and Respond Activity- Post/communicate 2 responses online to your colleagues' answers by Thursday.